TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

 ..

-   :information_source: For the sake of brevity, we placed a detailed explanation of the job lifecycle in a separate, aptly title post, :raw-html-m2r:`<a href="the-job-lifecycle" title="The Job Lifecycle">The Job Lifecycle</a>`.
+   :information_source: For the sake of brevity, we placed a detailed explanation of the job lifecycle in a separate, aptly title post, :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/jobs/the-job-lifecycle.html" title="The Job Lifecycle">The Job Lifecycle</a>`.
 There you will find detailed information about how, when, and why everything moves from place to place and how you can peek behind the curtains.

 Polling